florescente/Todo/README.md

 ## Bug

-Directly acessing(or reloading) the signin or signup page gives an 404 error
+- Directly acessing(or reloading) the signin or signup page gives an 404 error
+  - The error does not occur in development

 ## Meta